EqualExperts/agents-behave/blog.md

 *Note: `create_llm` is a helper function that creates an instance of an LLM.
 The complete code is available in the repository mentioned above.*

-We then proceed to construct the Assistant, the central component of our test.
+We then proceed to construct the Assistant.
 It requires functionalities for booking reservations and retrieving hotel pricing information.
 Through dependency injection, these capabilities are introduced to the assistant.

 In our testing environment, we employ mocks for the `make_reservation` and `find_hotels` functions.
 These mocks verify parameter accuracy and return predefined results necessary for evaluation.

-We specify that the `find_hotels` function should yield a collection of hotels based in London, while the `make_reservation` function is expected to execute successfully.
+We specify that the `find_hotels` function should yield a collection of hotels based in London, with different prices, while the `make_reservation` function is expected to execute successfully.

 ```python
     make_reservation_mock = Mock(make_reservation, return_value=True)

     find_hotels_return_value = [
         Hotel("123", name="Kensington Hotel", location="London", price_per_night=300),
         Hotel("124", name="Notting Hill Hotel", location="London", price_per_night=400),
     ]
     find_hotels_mock = Mock(find_hotels, return_value=find_hotels_return_value)

     assistant = HotelReservationsAssistant(
         llm=gpt_4_llm,
         make_reservation=make_reservation_mock,